HAVE A QUESTION ABOUT VICTORY MEN’S HEALTH OR YOUR TREATMENT PLAN?

 Increase in red blood cells

-Acne, oily skin, increased body hair and flushing have been reported.
-These side effects are not very common, but when/if they occur, often are transient
+Acne and oily skin have been reported.
+These side effects are not very common, but if they occur, they often are transient.

 Although uncommon, you must use caution if you have a history of heart failure or kidney disease.